What You Need to Know Before You Buy an Olive Tree

 Will Your Olive Tree Produce Fruit?

-Yes, Olive Trees are fruit-bearing, but there’s a catch: indoor Olive Trees rarely produce olives.
+Yes, Olive Trees are fruit-bearing, but there’s a catch: indoor Olive Trees rarely produce olive fruit.
 Fruit requires abundant sunlight and consistent care over several years.

-If your goal is a fruiting tree, placing it outdoors is essential.
+If your goal is a fruiting tree, placing it outdoors is essential, where olives are harvested in autumn for making olive oils, including premium virgin olive oil.
 Otherwise, enjoy the decorative beauty of your Olive Tree without worrying about fallen olives.

 Watering Your Olive Tree